London Stock Exchange Group: History

+In December 2011, LSEG announced it had agreed to acquire the 50% stake in the global index business FTSE International Ltd (FTSE) that the Group did not already own.
+LSEG agreed to acquire the stake for a total cash consideration of £450 million.

 In July 2012, the LSE bought a 5% stake in Delhi Stock Exchange.

 On 2 June 2014, the LSE became the 10th stock exchange to join the United Nations' Sustainable Stock Exchanges (SSE) initiative.

 On 26 June 2014, the LSE announced it had agreed to buy Frank Russell Co., making it one of the largest providers of index services.

-In January 2015, Reuters reported that the London Stock Exchange Group planned to put Russell Investments up for sale, and estimates the sale will produce $1.4 billion.
+In January 2015, Reuters reported that LSEG planned to put Russell Investments up for sale, and estimates the sale will produce $1.4 billion.

 In March 2016, the company announced it had reached an agreement with Deutsche Börse to merge.
 The companies would have been brought under a new holding company, UK TopCo, and would retain both headquarters in London and Frankfurt.
-On 25 February 2017, the London Stock Exchange Group PLC stated it would not sell its fixed-income trading platform in Italy to Deutsche Börse AG, to appease anti-trust concerns.
+On 25 February 2017, LSEG stated it would not sell its fixed-income trading platform in Italy to Deutsche Börse AG, to appease anti-trust concerns.
 The planned merger between the two exchanges, which was estimated to create the largest exchange in Europe, was subsequently described as "at risk" by the Wall Street Journal.
 The merger attempt was blocked by EU Competition Regulator on 29 March 2017 stating that "The Commission's investigation concluded the merger would have created a de facto monopoly in the markets for clearing fixed income instruments".